apache/flink-web/how-to-contribute.md

 We recommend to first reach consensus with the community on whether a new feature is required and how to implement a new feature, before starting with the implementation.
 Some features might be out of scope of the project, and it's best to discover this early.

+For very big features that change Flink in a fundamental way we have another process in place:
+[Flink Improvement Proposals](https://cwiki.apache.org/confluence/display/FLINK/Flink+Improvement+Proposals).
+If you are interested you can propose a new feature there or follow the discussions on existing proposals.

 -----

 ## Help others and join the discussions